dalmura/infrastructure/sites/indigo/docs/INDIGO-CORE-1-APPS-WAVE-3-VAULT-SECRETS-OPERATOR.md

    token_policies=vso-operator \
    audience=vault
 ```

+Only after applying the above configuration will the `vault-secrets-operator-default-transit-auth` resource in ArgoCD sync correctly.

 ### Configuration for Example App
 The below will need to be copied and customised for each workload app in the following waves.